-No, ours is a different proposal to Clash Gour.
-That project is for 48 wind turbines being proposed by Force 9 Energy & EDF.
-Our project is for up 9 turbines.
+Our project is a different proposal to Clash Gour.
+That project is nearby, and is being proposed by Force 9 Energy & EDF.
+Ours is a smaller project, for 9 turbines.
 See map of site layout.

 Where exactly will the turbines go?

 The dots on the map here show a proposed layout located to the east of the existing Berry Burn Wind Farm.
 The original scheme proposed 10 turbines and that has been reduced to nine as more studies were completed.

 How tall will the turbines be?

 We are proposing a maximum of 150 metres to blade tip.
 This maximises the output of the turbines without the need to install aviation lighting.
 We would be happy to discuss this with you.

 If you have any questions about the project please register and use the “Any Questions?” tab on the Berry Burn Extension homepage.